ay-ay-vasilev/SDL2Game/README.md

 - Fix scale.
 	* Camera bounds
 	* Collider offsets
+	* Refactor scaling to be done in components (not in systems)
 - Improve the Observer pattern (use boost?)
 - JSON files for weapons.
 - Add map json.